 Bottom line, automation and connectivity cut production and reporting time in budgeting and forecasting from weeks to minutes.
 Based on our experience (and depending on the size and complexity of the client), labor hours dedicated to financial forecasting drop by as much as 95%.
 That’s a potentially huge return on a relatively small investment.

 As for forecast accuracy, automated analytics are demonstrably superior to manually stitched spreadsheet models.
 To wit, an increasing array of cloud-planning platforms come pre-built with advanced-analytic forecast engines.
 The most capable of these systems are able to combine seasonality, inflation, product life-cycle effects, and statistically tested assumptions to generate remarkably accurate predictions.
-Some also let finance teams what-if test unlimited sets of scenarios, or competing courses of action, to reveal best-possible (and most probable) outcomes.
+Some also let what-if test unlimited sets of scenarios, or competing courses of action, to reveal best-possible (and most probable) outcomes.
 Hands down, they will generate a more accurate pro forma, cash-flow projection, and roll-up than is otherwise possible.

 3. Cloud collaboration in Finance